Grace0Hud/ScoreKeeper/README.md

                  - includes and option to add users, end the game, and add or subtract points in increments of 10, 5, and 1
 4. Win screen -  starts when end game is pressed.
 It will display the name of the user with the most points
 5. Score screen - Linked to the win screen - gives an ordered list of the names based off their scores.

+*I did not have a partner for this assignment*